ETF Movers on Tuesday: IAK, USD

 About LSCC

-Lattice Semiconductor Corporation develops technologies and monetizes through differentiated programmable logic semiconductor products, system solutions, design services, and licenses.
-The Company is focused on solving customer problems across the network, from the Edge to the Cloud, in the communications, computing, industrial, automotive and consumer markets.
+Lattice Semiconductor Corporation develop technologies that monetize through differentiated programmable logic semiconductor products, silicon-enabling products, system solutions, design services, and technology licenses.
+The Company is focused on solving customer problems across the network, from the edge to the cloud, in the communications, computing, industrial, automotive, and consumer markets.
 It also serves its customers with intellectual property (IP) licensing and various other services.
-The Company's product development activities include new proprietary products, advanced packaging, existing product enhancements, software development tools, soft IP, and system solutions for high-growth applications, such as Edge Artificial Intelligence (AI), fifth generation (5G) infrastructure, platform security, and factory automation.
-Its field programmable gate array (FPGA) devices enable it to provide its customers with a growing base of control, connect, and compute technologies.
+Its product development activities include new proprietary products, advanced packaging, existing product enhancements, software development tools, soft IP, and system solutions for applications such as edge artificial intelligence (AI), wireless and wireline infrastructure, platform security, and factory automation.
+Its field programmable gate array (FPGA) devices enable it to provide its customers with a strong, growing base of control, connect, and compute technologies.

 About the author